Research and knowledge exchange

 Alcohol Research UK (AR)

 The AR is dedicated exclusively to fund work that improves understanding of what causes excessive drinking, how it can be prevented and the best ways of tackling the problems it causes.
 AR provides a wide range of grants.
-For further information on current funding opportunities, go to the funding pages of their website.
+For further information on current funding opportunities, go to the funding pages of the AR website.

 Alzheimer’s Research UK